-After its drop-waist style and jaunty suspender clips generated hundreds of downloads, we decided to refresh the sample with new fabric, changing it up by mixing two pretty coordinating prints for the front.
-Both prints were selected from the Ambleside collection by Brenda Riddle Designs for Moda Fabrics.
+When its drop-waist style and jaunty suspender clips generated hundreds of downloads, we decided to refresh the sample with new fabric, changing it up by mixing two pretty coordinating prints for the front.
+Both prints were originally selected from the Ambleside collection by Brenda Riddle Designs for Moda Fabrics.

 We used a lightweight interfacing for the top of the bodice, neck strap and pocket.
 If you want a super-soft and slouchy feel, this can be omitted entirely.
 However, we would recommend placing at least a bit of interfacing at the upper corners of the bodice to support the buckles.

-For the second sample, we interfaced the entire top of the apron rather than stopping the interfacing at the bodice line as done originally.
-This gave the apron a smoother front finish while still providing enough stability for the suspender clips as well as the pocket.
-This additional step means you’ll want to use the armhole pattern to cut out a piece of interfacing in the same manner as the front fabric and the lining.
+For the second sample, we interfaced the entire top of the apron rather than stopping the interfacing at the bodice line as was done on the original sample.
+This gave the apron a smoother front Finish while still providing enough stability for the suspender clips as well as the pocket.
+This additional step means you’ll want to use the armhole pattern to cut out a piece of interfacing in the same manner as the front fabric and the Lining.

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
-As a reference, the drop waist is approximately 32″, the waist ties are each approximately 29″ long, the neck is a single adjustable loop cut on the bias, the total length from bodice top to the bottom of the ruffled skirt is about 33″, and the very top of the bodice is 12″ across.
+As a reference, the horizontal measurement across the drop waist is approximately 32″, the waist ties are each approximately 29″ long, the neck is a single adjustable loop cut on the Bias, the total length from bodice top to the bottom of the ruffled skirt is about 33″, and the very top of the bodice is 12″ across.

 Sewing Tools You Need